Our Resource List

 Comcast Leaders and Achievers® Scholarship Program

-Nominations for the Comcast Leaders and Achievers® Scholarship Program are currently being accepted.
-This program is a nomination-based award and only one student per school may be nominated by their principal or guidance counselor.
+The Comcast Leaders and Achievers® Scholarship Program is a nomination-based award and only one student per school may be nominated by their principal or guidance counselor.
 The Comcast Leaders and Achievers® Scholarship Program, funded through the Comcast Foundation, recognizes high school seniors from Comcast communities for their commitment to community service, academics, and demonstrated leadership.
 To acknowledge these accomplishments, recipients of the award will receive a one-time grant of $1,000.

 Comcast is committed to powering dreams in the communities we serve, and we have strong connections with these communities because our employees live, work, and raise their families everywhere that we provide service.
 Comcast recognizes that being an active part of these communities is an integral part of our success, and our company culture is enriched by this diverse environment.
 Comcast is committed to diversity – in our employment practices, our purchasing decisions, our programming and our community investment.
 Last year, nearly 880 scholarships were awarded to diverse students.

-- Full-time high school senior currently enrolled at a high school within a Comcast Community.
+- Full-time high school senior currently enrolled at a high school in a community served or approved by Comcast.

 - Student grade point average of 2.8 or higher.